NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

-As mentioned previously, a backend was created using FastAPI.
+As mentioned previously, a backend was created using FastAPI to do most of the computations required for the application to work such model inference and attribution calculation using integrated gradients from the Captum framework.
 However, we did accompany the backend with a frontend using streamlit to better create a good looking application, which works as intended locally - however, in order to run the application locally, the backend needs to be activated and afterwards the streamlit command needs to be run by using the streamlit run function to display the results and make it for the user to interact with the application.
 The link to the application can be seen here: <https://frontend-8020-final-424957459314.europe-west1.run.app>

 ### Question 25